ClaudioLillo/PolygonAproximationPi/README.md

 # PolygonAproximationPi

-Aproximation of Pi by using a regular polygon with a very large number of sides.
+Aproximation of Pi number by using a regular polygon with a very large number of sides.

 Definition of Pi is the cuocient between perimeter and diameter of a circle.
 We can get an aproximate value of Pi measuring this parameters, but it implicates experimental errors.

 Perfect circle is a figure in wich every point is equaly near of a central point.

 On the other hand, vertices of regular polygons are also equaly near of the polygon center.